art-abdulwadud/responsive-web-page/README.md

 list-style: none;
 text-align: right;
 ```
 Finally, the `.menu-flexbox` is set to appear only on small devices, while disabling the unordered list `.navlist`.
 This is done to improve responsiveness in all devices.
-To place the `.menu-flexbox` at the top of the screen, it's position is set to absolute and then it's right is set to place it on the right side of the screen.
+To place the `.menu-flexbox` at the top of the screen, it's position is set to absolute and then it's right is set to place it on the right side of the screen. `flex` display is used but other displays such as`inline-block`, `table-caption`, `inline-table` etc etc can also work.
 ```
 position: absolute;
 right: 5px;
 ```
-And also, it's `flex-direction` is set to row to arrange it's elements horizontally
+Since flex display is applied, it's `flex-direction` is set to row to arrange it's elements horizontally
 ```
 flex-direction: row;
 ```

 ## Sidebar

 ## Flexbox